SheepleMcLemming/ideal-octo-spork/README.md

 Strictly speaking, we don't _need_ to have a separate frontend.
 Some simple static pages could get served from here and new endpoints could be made to accommodate not having a frontend.

 Also, step 5 is kind of paranoid.
 Step 4 could just present a url pointing at the redemption endpoint for the ticket.

+There's currently no true queueing mechanic where you wait for your place in line to be called.
+Right now, you just get a ticket for a point in time and show up.